philipritchey/autograder-core/README.md

 # autograder-core
 the core autograder functionality common to all assignments.

-1. `run_tests.py` - the workhorse; you do not need this in your assignment-specific repository anymore
+* You do **not** need a copy of these in your assignment-specific repo
+  1. `run_tests.py` - the workhorse
-1. `tests/cs12x_test.h` - bootleg version of GoogleTest (C++ testing framework); you do not need this in your assignment-specific repository anymore
+  1. `tests/cs12x_test.h` - bootleg version of GoogleTest (C++ testing framework)
-1. `tests/approved_includes.sh` - script for verifying that all includes are approved; you do not need this in your assignment-specific repository anymore
+  1. `tests/approved_includes.sh` - script for verifying that all includes are approved
-1. `run_autograder` - boilerplate for gradescope autograding entry point; keep your version with your assignment-specific repository
+  1. `tests/compiles.sh` - script for verifying that the code compiles
+  1. `tests/coverage.sh` - script for measuring code coverage of test
+  1. `tests/memory_errors.sh` - script for testing for the presence of memory errors
-1. `run_autograder_script.sh` - the part of the full autograder script that is not assignment-specific; you do not need this in your assignment-specific repository
+  1. `run_autograder_script.sh` - the part of the full autograder script that is not assignment-specific

+* You need a copy of these, specialized for your assignment, in your assignment-specific repo
+  1. `run_autograder` - boilerplate for gradescope autograding entry point
-1. `setup.sh` - boilerplate for gradescope container setup; keep your version with your assignment-specific repository
+  1. `setup.sh` - boilerplate for gradescope container setup
-1. `ssh_config` - ssh configuration file for pulling from 2 repos with 2 identities; keep a copy in your assignment-specific repository
+  1. `ssh_config` - ssh configuration file for pulling from 2 repos with 2 identities

 ## get started integrating with your assignment-specific repo